-areas of the world; air refueling is required to complete their than current systems, increasing reliance on air refueling missions under OPLAN 8044.
-Rationale Future Environment Impact/Effect - Threats from RF, IR, and directed energy weapons up to 200 nm of enemy territory may exist. areas of the world; air refueling is required to complete their missions. - USSTRATCOM C2 aircraft lack the range and loiter than current systems, increasing reliance on air refueling for bomber force execution. - Shrinking budgets may force a smaller tanker force structure. - Nonstate actors may possess and threaten to use nuclear weapons. - Adverse weather conditions may restrict air refueling operations. - Threats from RF, IR, and directed energy weapons up to - Inefficient/ineffective ability to deliver fuel when and where

-- Provide the capability to conduct air refueling operations in adverse weather conditions. - Provide the capability for reduced detection from RF and IR defensive systems. - Provide the capability to counter RF, IR, and command line-of-sight MANPADs. - Provide the capability to refuel unmanned platforms. - Provide the capability to identify automatically all aircraft (friend or foe) in vicinity. - Provide the capability to sustain flight operations in EMP environment. - Provide the capability to operate autonomously from austere airfields. - Provide the capability for continuous secure communications with higher headquarters before, during and after OPLAN 8044 execution. - Provide the capability to perform mission requirements in CBRNE environments.
+OPLAN 8044 Support Provide the capability to refuel inflight strategic assets for bomber force execution, employment, and subsequent bomber survival, recovery, and reconstitution, including US Strategic Command (USSTRATCOW) command and control (C2) aircrait, as directed by national leadership and the Nuclear Posture Review in all operating environments.
+Bationale Future Environment Impact/Effect US strategic bomber forces lack the range to fly to many areas of the world; air refueling is required to complete their missions.
+USSTRATCOM C2 aircraft lack the range and loiter capability to complete their missions without air refueling.
+Future bombers may have less range and loiter capability than current systems, increasing reliance on air refueling for bomber force execution.
+Shrinking budgets may force a smaller tanker force structure.
+Nonstate actors may possess and threaten to use nuclear weapons.
+Adverse weather conditions may restrict air refueling operations.
+Threats from RF, IR, and directed energy weapons up to 200 nm of enemy territory may exist.
+Inability of strategic bombers to complete their assigned missions under OPLAN 8044.
+Inefficient/ineffective ability to deliver fuel when and where our customers require.
+Required Capabilities Provide the capability to conduct air refueling operations in adverse weather conditions. - Provide the capability for reduced detection from RF and IR defensive systems.
+Provide the capability to counter RF, IR, and command line-of-sight MANPADs. - Provide the capability to refuel unmanned platforms.
+Provide the capability to identify automatically all aircraft (friend or foe) in vicinity.
+Provide the capability to sustain flight operations in EMP environment. - Provide the capability to operate autonomously from austere airfields. - Provide the capability for continuous secure communications with higher headquarters before, during and after OPLAN 8044 execution. - Provide the capability to perform mission requirements in CBRNE environments.